andrew/ultimate-awesome/README.md

 - [awesome-firebase](https://github.com/afonsopacifer/awesome-firebase) - :open_file_folder: A curated list of Firebase.
 - [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - Resources for conservation, development, and documentation of low resource (human) languages.
 - [awesome-RK3588](https://github.com/choushunn/awesome-RK3588) - Useful resources for developing with the RK3588. :rocket:.
-- [Awesome-Scientific-Datasets-and-LLMs](https://github.com/InternScience/Awesome-Scientific-Datasets-and-LLMs) - A curated collection of papers, datasets, and resources on Scientific Datasets and Large Language Models (LLMs).
 - [awesome-github-wiki](https://github.com/MyHoneyBadger/awesome-github-wiki) - :neckbeard: Awesome list GitHub Wikis.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-random-stuff](https://github.com/ahmadawais/awesome-random-stuff) - A running log of interesting discoveries from the web by Ahmad Awais.